HLR/DomiKnowS/developer/KNOWLEDGE.md

 DomiKnows' **logical constraints** are defined through First Order Logic (FOL) expressions, which effectively encapsulate the domain knowledge.
 In FOL, the basic building blocks of logical constraints are **predicates**.
 In DomiKnows, these predicates are functions that evaluate whether a given variable corresponds to a certain concept or relation.
-The variables in this context refer to an entity or entities in the domain of discourse, which, in this case, pertains to machine learning data classified by the concepts and relationships derived from the graph.
+The variables in this context refer to an entity or entities in the domain of discourse, which, in this case, pertains to machine learning data classified by the concepts and relationships derived from the graph during the learning phase of the ML model.

 Relationships between predicates can be expressed using **logical connectives**.
 The most common is the conditional statement ('if'), but all other logical connectives, such as conjunction ('and'), disjunction ('or'), negation ('not'), and biconditional ('if and only if'), are supported as well.

-**Quantifiers** can be applied to variables in predicate expressions.
-By default, the universal quantifier 'for every' is assumed unless specified otherwise.
+**Quantifiers** can be applied to variables within predicate expressions.
+By default, the universal quantifier 'for every' is presumed, implying that each entity from the domain of discourse is subject to the constraint unless stated otherwise.

-The DomiKnows library provides semantics for expressing detailed specifications for the quantifiers.
-This allows for selecting entities from the domain of discourse, which will subsequently be evaluated by the predicate.
+The DomiKnows library offers constructs for expressing detailed specifications for specific quantifiers.
+These allow for the selection of entities from the domain of discourse, which will then be evaluated by the predicate.

 Both graphs and logical constraints are defined in **Python** code using constructs from the DomiKnows library.
 Blow is the overview of the DomiKnows API and concepts used to define the domain knowledge.